 In general, an employee is disqualified from receiving further benefits if the employee refuses to return to work after receiving notice to do so from their employer.
 If your employer has called you back and you did not return to work, you must report that you have refused an offer to work when filing your weekly certification.
 You will have an opportunity to provide more information about your reason for not returning to work.

-What happens when I exhaust my 26 weeks of state unemployment benefits?
+What happens when I exhaust my 26 weeks of regular Unemployment Insurance benefits?

-You may apply for an extension of benefits for up to 13 additional weeks through the Federal Pandemic Unemployment Compensation (PEUC) program.
+You may apply for an extension of benefits for up to 53 additional weeks through the Federal Pandemic Unemployment Compensation (FPUC) program.

-If you are 65 years of age or older and/or you have a medical condition that puts you at a high risk for severe illness if you are infected with COVID-19, and your employer is not able to offer you a safe workplace or your job does not allow for a reasonable accommodation such as teleworking, you may have good cause for not returning to work and be eligible to continue receiving benefits.
+If your employer is not able to offer you a worksite in compliance with local, state, or federal safety guidelines relating to COVID-19, or your job does not allow for a reasonable accommodation such as teleworking, you may have good cause for not returning to work and be eligible to continue receiving benefits.

 If a school provides students the option to attend in person full time, the school is considered open.
 If you choose for a student in your care to attend online remote instruction when they have the option to attend in person, you are not eligible for benefits and must return to work, unless you meet one of the other COVID-19 criteria.